Can CBD Help Cushing’s Disease in Horses?

 CBD for Horses

 Full spectrum hemp extract (CBD) may also help treat Cushing’s Disease by treating the hormonal imbalance and shrinking, or even eliminating, the tumors causing the issue.
-In fact, one of the primary uses of hemp extract is to treat tumors.
+In fact, one of the primary uses of hemp extract is to fight tumor growth.
 In research conducted by A.B.
-Hancock Jr. Memorial Laboratory for Cancer Research, Departments of Biochemistry, Chemistry, and Pharmacology, Vanderbilt Institute of Chemical Biology, Center in Molecular Toxicology, Vanderbilt Ingram Comprehensive Cancer Center, researchers concluded that CBD is promising in the treatment of cancer and tumors.
+Hancock Jr. Memorial Laboratory for Cancer Research, Departments of Biochemistry, Chemistry, and Pharmacology, Vanderbilt Institute of Chemical Biology, Center in Molecular Toxicology, Vanderbilt Ingram Comprehensive Cancer Center, researchers concluded that CBD is a promising therapeutic agent for animals suffering from cancer and tumors.

 Essentially, CBD can aid in bringing the body back to balance (AKA homeostasis).
 The compounds found in a full spectrum hemp extract help trigger the right response, and effective communication among cells, which will allow the body to heal itself naturally.
 Of course, discuss the implementation of CBD in your horse’s regimen with a veterinarian; a holistic veterinarian may be more knowledgeable regarding alternative methods, but feel free to ask your family equine veterinarian as well.
 This is a topic that is not yet taught in vet school, but is now available for veterinarians and veterinary professionals seeking to learn about the benefits.
 That’s why some veterinarians may be able to answer questions about CBD, whereas others have not yet studied the topic.

-Remember, if your horse is taking medication to treat their Cushing’s and you would like to use holistic options, in many cases you should begin to wean them off of the medication.
-Discuss with your holistic veterinarian the safest way to wean your horse off of any medications they are currently prescribed as well as the most effective method to implement their new regimen.
+Remember, if your horse is taking medication to treat their Cushing’s and you would like to use holistic options, discuss with your holistic veterinarian.
+They will be able to offer advice about the safest way to wean your horse off of any medications they are currently prescribed as well as the most effective method to implement their new regimen.
 If your horse doesn’t have Cushing’s, knowing the symptoms of Cushing’s can help you catch it early should he or she ever develop the condition.

 About Angela Ardolino